You would think using a stencil would be pretty straight forward, right? Well...

 Easy as if you like a rough, rustic look for your vintage piece of furniture... just paint on your stencil, sand it back a little and it comes up just perfect, the way it's supposed to.

-If you'd prefer a cleaner edge, use a little temporary spray adhesive on the stencil (surface side down) and lightly press down.
+If you'd prefer a cleaner edge, using a little temporary spray adhesiv may help when you are having trouble with contacting your stencil flat on the surface.
+Spray on the stencil (surface side down) not the surface and lightly press down.
 This will help with any bleeding under the edges of the stencil.
+Spray adhesive may build up on your stencil so I only recommend using it if you require.

 Using a stencil brush or sponge, painting from either directly above or brushing from the stencil into the open cutout area will also help eliminate bleed.

 Remember there are lot's of different mediums you can stencil with too!
-Such as chalk paint, acrylic paint, glitter and glue, spakfilla (raised), spray paint, folk art paint, and even fabric paint using our special iron on stencils (please enquire).
+Such as chalk paint, acrylic paint, glitter and glue, modelling paste and embossing paste (raised), spray paint, folk art paint, body paint and even fabric paint.

 The type of paint you use can really make a difference when stencilling.
 It helps if the consistency of your medium is thicker rather then too runny.

-Our Stencils are reusable if treated with care.
+Our Stencils are reusable many many times if treated with care.
 Gentle wash up after each use and store flat.

 Have fun using My Stencil Lady Stencils!